zenith4183/CombatTagLite/README.md

 *CombatTagPlus is the last plugin you'll ever need to stop those dirty combat loggers!*

-## Supports

-* CraftBukkit & Spigot 1.7.9
-* CraftBukkit & Spigot 1.7.10
-* Spigot 1.7.10 / 1.8 Protocol Patch
-* CraftBukkit & Spigot 1.8.0
-* CraftBukkit & Spigot 1.8.3
-* CraftBukkit & Spigot 1.8.4 / 1.8.5

 ## Features

-* Spawn a NPC when a player logs off in combat
-* Play an effect when NPC spawns
-* Force NPC to always spawn when the player logs off, even out of combat
-* Can instantly kill player when they log off in combat
+* Instantly kill player when they log off in combat
 * Safe Logout that optionally lets tagged player wait a timer without moving to safely log off
 * Disallow flying while player is in combat
 * Disallow block editing while player is in combat